Quick Links

 Safeguarding Requirements for Visitors

-All staff and visitors working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance) and a central record is kept.
+All staff and visitors working within our school have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance) and a central record is kept.

 All visitors and volunteers to the school are made aware of our schools safeguarding procedures.